akashsara/imdb-movie-review-sentiment-analysis/readme.md

 ## Other Work

 I performed experiments with setting the bias to 1 or using 0 initialization for weights.
 However the problem seems to be simple enough that after 300 epochs there is no significant difference in the results.

+## Usage

+Simply create a new environment from `requirements.txt` and run `main.py`.
+The script takes in 3 command line arguments - training_data, validation_data, and testing_data.
+Apart from this, the first few lines of the script detail the possible parameters that can be tuned.

+Note that it expects the data to be pickle files, each of which are a tuple (features, labels).
+Features must be an array of shape (N_data, N_features).
+Labels must be an array of shape (N_data) where each element is binary.

+The code is general enough that it should not require any changes for different datasets, but no guarantees are provided.